Everyone falls into this trap

 It just goes natural, without effort and without consciously noticing.
 Around Christmas this seems to be ever more evident, the rat race.
 How many Christmas presents have my friends bought?
 Is their tree up already?
 Is it better looking?
 Are my neighbours putting up any lights around the house this year?
 Are you tempted?
 Why?

-For example, what I tend to do is look around and see what other life coaches are doing, especially those who specialise in habits.
+What I tend to do is look around and see what other life coaches are doing, especially those who specialise in habits.
 People like Leo Babauta or James Clear, who have been successful in what they do.
 I compare myself and my business to theirs and ask lousy questions such as ‘Gosh, look at what they have achieved.
 That’s so impressive.
 I want to do that as well.
 Why haven’t I thought about that?’

 But most often, comparing yourself to others is not a conscious decision you make.
 It just happens, like we mentioned earlier, without effort.
 Often, it pulls you down and you can feel pretty lousy about it.